AdaCore/gnatstudio/docs/users_guide/searching.rst

   .. index:: preferences; search --> preserve search context

-  Normally, GPS sets the default value for :guilabel:`In` that matches the currently selected window.
+  Normally, GNAT Studio sets the default value for :guilabel:`In` that matches the currently selected window.
 For example, if you are in an editor and open the search dialog, the context is set to :guilabel:`Current File`.
-Optionally, GPS can remember the last context that was set (see the preference :menuselection:`Search --> Preserve Search Context`).
-In that case, if an editor is selected, GPS remembers whether the last time you started a search from an editor you decided to search in (for example) :guilabel:`Current File` or :guilabel:`Files From Project`.
+  Optionally, GNAT Studio can remember the last context that was set (see the preference :menuselection:`Search --> Preserve Search Context`).
+In that case, if an editor is selected, GNAT Studio remembers whether the last time you started a search from an editor you decided to search in (for example) :guilabel:`Current File` or :guilabel:`Files From Project`.

   Finally, you can create key shortcuts (through the :menuselection:`Edit --> Preferences...` menu, in the :guilabel:`Search` category) to open the search